 Laughter has a natural healing capacity.
-It reduces stress and produces an overall sense of well being.
+It reduces stress and produces an overall sense of well-being.
 Laughter can move us into a positive frame of mind prior to beginning any brain training exercises.
-Furthermore, laughing to mentally challenging and complex humor involving paradoxes and surprise turns of phrases amps up the increases in neuroplasticity as well.
+Furthermore, laughing at mentally challenging and complex humor involving paradoxes and surprising turns of phrases amps up the increases in neuroplasticity as well.

-Studies have shown these following foods have the maximum beneficial effects of our brains.
+Studies have shown the following foods have the maximum beneficial effects on our brains.

-- Dark Chocolate - the flavanoids contained in dark chocolate improve circulation which helps speed oxygen to the brain.
+- Dark Chocolate—the flavonoids contained in dark chocolate improve circulation which helps speed oxygen to the brain.

 - Monosaturated Fats, such as olive oil actually slow down brain aging.
 Enjoy avocados, another source of monosaturated fats; they improve vascular health and circulation.

-- Eat more cruciferous vegetables such as broccoli, cauliflower, cabbage and brussel sprouts.
+- Eat more cruciferous vegetables such as broccoli, cauliflower, cabbage, and Brussels sprouts.
 Studies have shown that people who eat a lot of cruciferous vegetables and leafy greens have a slower rate of cognitive decline.

 - Eat more berries; the more colorful the fruit, the better it is for your body.
 Enjoy at least one serving of fruit a day.